soundasleep/jevon.org/wiki/emberjs.md

 I'll be using the tutorial at http://emberjs.com/guides/getting-started.

 # Install [[Sublime Text 2]] as an IDE, along with node.js (which installs npm)
-# Install the Sublime Linter by checking out <a href="https://github.com/SublimeLinter/SublimeLinter">SublimeLinter</a> into your ST2 packages directory (since Sublime Linter is ST3 now): `%APPDATA%Sublime Text 2Packages`.
+# Install the Sublime Linter plugin for ST2, which will provide syntax checking support, by checking out <a href="https://github.com/SublimeLinter/SublimeLinter">SublimeLinter</a> into your ST2 packages directory (since Sublime Linter is ST3 now): `%APPDATA%Sublime Text 2Packages`.
 This will give you things like [[PHP]] syntax error checking.
 # <a href="http://nodejs.org/download/">Install Node.js</a> which will also install NPM (Node.js package manager)
 # Use npm to install coffeescript: `npm install -g coffee-script`
 # Check that coffeescript is working: `coffee -v`